botchris/go-pubsub/README.md

 - [ ] Kafka provider
 - [ ] Google's Pub/Sub
-- [ ] gRPC support as a middleware encoder/decoder
+- [ ] Add protobuf support as a middleware encoder/decoder
 - [ ] Recovery middleware for dealing with panics

 ## Example